End of Summer Lawn and Tree Care Tips

 Fertilize Your Trees and Shrubs

 Healthy trees resist insect damage and diseases.
-Fertilizer can give trees the macronutrients they need to thrive, such as nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.
+Fertilizers can give trees the macronutrients they need to thrive, such as nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.
 Because it can be difficult to determine the right fertilizer ratio, we recommend contacting the professionals here at Custom Turf to help!

 Prune Your Trees Regularly

-Need Some Help from the Lawn Care Professionals?
+Need Some Help From The Lawn Care Professionals?

 Lawn care is incredibly important, but it’s also incredibly time-consuming.
 At no time is this more obvious than during a hot summer!
 If you notice your lawn starting to wilt or see mosquitoes starting to take over your property, give us a call and we’d be glad to help.
 Here at Custom Turf, we know how important your lawn is to you, and we hope these end of summer lawn care tips help your yard thrive!